Are you planning on buying vacant land to build? Do you need a land equity loan?

 You may be able to borrow up to:

-- 95% of the construction costs: You’ll need to be in a strong position including having a perfect credit history, stable employment with a good income, genuine savings and so on.
-If you can’t meet these requirements, you may be limited to borrowing 90% instead.
+- 95% of the construction costs: You’ll need to be in a strong financial position including having a perfect credit history, stable employment with a good income and genuine savings.

 - 85% of the construction costs: You’ll need to prove that you’re a low risk borrower and won’t be borrowing more than $1.5 million.